8 Self Help Books That Will Get Your Ass In Gear

 Every woman should read this book in her late teens/early twenties!
 I honestly think I might have made some different choices in my younger years if I’d had this resource.
 I was dating after my divorce when I first read this, and it was a gigantic wake up call.
 A lot of this is stuff I already “knew” but didn’t truly believe.
 I’ve applied what I learned here to non-romantic relationships as well because ultimately it’s about seeing my worth and knowing that if any person wants to be in my life they will work for it, and I won’t beg.

 Favorite Lines: “When it comes to men, deal with them as they are, not how you’d like them to be.”

 Good Morning: 365 Positive Ways To Start Your Day by Brook Noel

 I thrive with structure and routine.
 When I’m feeling overwhelmed, or like I’m floating aimlessly off course, I return to this book over and over again.
 I make it a priority to get up early so I can have time alone in a quiet space to read each day’s passage and do a little journaling.
 Starting each morning with a little silence and a positive affirmation (and coffee) goes a long way in keeping my energy and mood up for the rest of the day.

 Favorite Lines: “How freeing it can be to realize that maybe we don’t “need” everything we think we do-instead, what we need to do is scale back on perceived needs.”

-I’ve never read this book, although I’ve been meaning to for years!
-It was on every list I found of Best Self Help books.
-From Covey’s website “The 7 Habits of Highly Effective People“ has been a top-seller for the simple reason that it ignores trends and pop psychology for proven principles of fairness, integrity, honesty, and human dignity.”
+Full disclosure: I’ve never read this book, although I’ve been meaning to for years!
+It was on every list I found of Best Self Help books, and it’s been recommended to me by my editor.
+From Covey’s website “The 7 Habits of Highly Effective People has been a top-seller for the simple reason that it ignores trends and pop psychology for proven principles of fairness, integrity, honesty, and human dignity.”

 Have any of these books spurred you to action?
 Or did you read one that didn’t resonate with you at the time?